Meeting Best Practices

 • Decisions

-• Action-points (What should be done, and who’s responsible?)
+• Action-points (What should be done, by when, and who’s responsible?)

 • MoSCoW